Benjamin Tucker

-Benjamin Ricketson Tucker (/ˈtʌkər/; April 17, 1854 – June 22, 1939) was an American individualist anarchist and libertarian socialist.
+Benjamin Ricketson Tucker (/ˈtʌkər/; April 17, 1854 – June 22, 1939) was an American individualist anarchist and self-identified socialist.
 Tucker was the editor and publisher of the American individualist anarchist periodical Liberty (1881–1908).
-Tucker was a member of the First International, while describing his form of anarchism as "consistent Manchesterism" and stated that "the Anarchists are simply unterrified Jeffersonian Democrats."
+Tucker described his form of anarchism as "consistent Manchesterism" and "unterrified Jeffersonianism".

-Tucker harshly opposed state socialism and was a supporter of free-market socialism and libertarian socialism which he termed anarchist or anarchistic socialism as well as a follower of mutualism.
+Tucker looked upon anarchism as a part of the broader socialist movement.
+Tucker harshly opposed state socialism and was a supporter of free-market socialism and libertarian socialism which he termed anarchist or anarchistic socialism.
 He connected the classical economics of Adam Smith and the Ricardian socialists as well as that of Josiah Warren, Karl Marx and Pierre-Joseph Proudhon to socialism.
-Later in his life, Tucker converted to Max Stirner's egoism.
-Some modern commentators have described Tucker as an anarcho-capitalist, although this has been disputed by others, as well as by some anarcho-capitalists who state the differences between their ideology and individualist anarchism.
-During his lifetime, Tucker considered himself a socialist due to his belief in the labor theory of value and disputed many of the dictionary definitions of the term which he believed were inaccurate.
+Some modern commentators have described Tucker as an anarcho-capitalist, although this has been disputed by others.
+During his lifetime, Tucker opposed capitalism and considered himself a socialist due to his belief in the labor theory of value and disputed many of the dictionary definitions of the term which he believed were inaccurate.

 Biography

-Early life and Liberty

-Born on April 17, 1854 in South Dartmouth, Massachusetts to a Quaker family, Tucker made his editorial debut in anarchist circles in 1876, when Ezra Heywood published Tucker's English translation of Pierre-Joseph Proudhon's classic work What is Property?
+Tucker made his editorial debut in anarchist circles in 1876, when Ezra Heywood published Tucker's English translation of Pierre-Joseph Proudhon's classic work What is Property?
 In 1877, he published his first original journal Radical Review, but it ran for only four issues.
-From August 1881 to April 1908, Tucker published the periodical Liberty, "widely considered to be the finest individualist-anarchist periodical ever issued in the English language".
+From August 1881 to April 1908, Tucker published Liberty, a major individualist-anarchist periodical.

 The periodical was instrumental in developing and formalizing the individualist anarchist philosophy through publishing essays and serving as a format for debate.
 Beside Tucker, contributors also included Lysander Spooner, Gertrude Kelly, Auberon Herbert, Dyer Lum, Joshua K. Ingalls, John Henry Mackay, Victor Yarros, Wordsworth Donisthorpe, James L. Walker, J. William Lloyd, Florence Finch Kelly, Voltairine de Cleyre, Steven T. Byington, John Beverley Robinson, Jo Labadie, Lillian Harman and Henry Appleton.
 Included in its masthead is a quote from Proudhon saying that liberty is "Not the Daughter But the Mother of Order".
-Tucker's first associations were with the anarcho-communists, with whom he shared and supported the objective of "socialism without the state".
-Tucker contributed to anarcho-communist publications already at the age of twenty.